-DELIVERABLES STATUS 6D.01 - Research and update the latest project evaluation methodologies to score and rank projects considered for inclusion to the plan as part of the TIP project solicitation. staff.
-Most updates are minor language changes to
+DELIVERABLES STATUS 6D.01 - Research and update the latest project evaluation methodologies to score and rank projects considered for inclusion to the plan as part of the TIP project solicitation. · · · ·

 6D.02 - Monitor targets and report performance in accordance with federal rulemaking and develop processes to track and report on transportation system performance including safety performance, CMAQ emissions, and regional asset management.